Rabo de arraia: History

 Panel by Alfredo Storni featuring capoeirista Ciríaco defeating jujitsu fighter Sada Miyako with a rabo de arraia kick, O Malho, 1909.

 In the 19th century, the "rabo de arraia" was a popular kick in Rio's capoeira carioca.

-In 1909, there was a famous match when a capoeirista Ciríaco da Silva defeated a Japanese jujitsu champion Sada Miyako with the rabo de arraia kick.
+In 1909, there was a famous match when a capoeirista Francisco da Silva Ciríaco defeated a Japanese jujitsu champion Sada Miyako with the rabo de arraia kick.
 Japanese martial arts champions visiting Brazil frequently challenged locals to free-style contests.
 In 1909, a Japanese champion teaching ju-jitsu in Rio was challenged by Ciríaco da Silva, a black docker from Campos.
 The match drew a sizable crowd in a specially erected pavilion on Avenida Central.
 After the victory, Ciríaco was carried out on the shoulders after the match and hailed as a national hero in Rio.

-Although it is often interpreted that he used a meia lua de compasso, he used different rabo de arraia technique known as the scorpion today.
+Although it is often interpreted that he used a meia lua de compasso, according to Anibal Burlamaqui, Ciríaco used a different rabo de arraia technique known as the scorpion today.